-Studies show that there is an average of more than two people killed every day in Indiana as a result of car accidents.
-Most of these accidents are caused by driver negligence and distraction.
-At Wagner Reese, our experienced and knowledgeable Indianapolis car accident lawyers work hard to fight back against distracted driving, negligent driving, drunk driving, and all other types of preventable, accident-causing driving behaviors.
+At Wagner Reese, our experienced and knowledgeable car accident lawyers in Indianapolis work hard to fight back against distracted driving, negligent driving, drunk driving, reckless driving, and all other types of preventable, accident-causing driving behaviors.

-If you were injured or your loved one was killed in a car collision, contact our firm for a free consultation.
+If you were injured or your loved one was killed in a car collision, contact Wagner Reese for a FREE consultation.
 Call (888) 204-8440 today.

 How Negligence Leads to Car Accidents

-This can be seen in the most common causes of car accidents, which are as follows:
+This can be seen in the most common causes of car accidents, which include:

 - Reckless or aggressive driving